shea-parkes/neovim-config/README.md

 NeoVim is helping champion `%XDG_CONFIG_HOME%`, so set that somewhere appropriate (e.g. `%UserProfile%`).
 Then clone this repo into `%XDG_CONFIG_HOME%/nvim`.

-To bootstrap the plugins clone Shougo/dein.vim into `%UserProfile%/repos/vim-plugins/repos/github.com/Shougo/dein.vim`.
+To bootstrap the plugins clone `Shougo/dein.vim` into `%UserProfile%/repos/vim-plugins/repos/github.com/Shougo/dein.vim`.
 Then launch NeoVim and run `:call dein#install()`.

 An `Open with NeoVim` entry for Windows Explorer can be created by importing `open_with_neovim.reg` using `regedit` (when ran as administrator).

 There is one git default that is worth changing to play ~better with ~Fugitive IMHO.
 I prefer to have it infer the desired upstream when I push, and that's not the default to make git noobs be explicit.
 To make it the default, change your `.gitconfig` thusly:
 `git config --global push.default current`

+Since I do a lot of python development, a few of the neovim plugins depend upon having `python` on the `%PATH%`.
+It should likely be a `python` in a ~virtual/conda environment with the `jedi` and `neovim` packages installed.
+You can confirm this was done correctly by running `:checkhealth`.

 ## Uncommon plugin choices